-The endowment net assets by type of fund as of June 30, 2020 and 2019:
+The endowment net assets by type of fund as of June 30, 2021 and 2020:

-2020 2019
+2021 2020

-Donor-restricted endowment investment funds Beneficial interest funds \$ 4,010,645 1,000,000 \$ 4,361,021 1,000,000
+Donor-restricted endowment investment funds Beneficial interest funds \$ 4,010,645 \$ 4,010,645

+1,000,000 1,000,000

-\$ 5,010,645 \$ 5,361,021
+\$ 5,010,645 \$ 5,010,645

 The Foundation has interpreted the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Foundation classifies as net assets with donor restrictions (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+As a result of this interpretation, the Foundation classifies as net assets with donor restrictions (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent at the time the accumulation is added to the fund.